archerpmorgan/bardo/docs/TechNotes.md

 This app uses the [Redux Toolkit](https://redux-toolkit.js.org/) for abstracting away a lot of the redux boilerplate stuff.
 I have notes on it in my personal notes.

+The audio feature uses [RTK query](https://redux.js.org/tutorials/essentials/part-7-rtk-query-basics) to grab the audio files and to do uploads.